 Silvana obtained her Master of Education with a Major in Professional Counseling from the University of West Georgia and a Bachelor of Science in Psychology from the University of North Carolina at Charlotte.
 She is a culturally competent counselor with extensive experience working with individuals from diverse cultural backgrounds.
 Silvana is a bilingual native Spanish speaker from Argentina who works with clients with different levels of English proficiency.
 Silvana believes that language has the power to transport the speaker to a different place and clients use language switching or code-switching to express certain emotions, and recall painful memories.

-Silvana is an associate counselor (LAPC) and is currently under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS.
+Silvana is an associate counselor (LAPC) and is under the supervision of Chelsea Harris, LPC, ATR-BC, CPCS.
 Silvana’s clinical experience includes working with preadolescents and adolescents in individual and group settings supporting their academic and social emotional needs.

 Silvana’s theoretical approach is rooted in Person-Centered Therapy, Cognitive-Behavioral Therapy (CBT), and Expressive Therapy which includes music and movement.
 Silvana delivers evidence-based cognitive and behavioral interventions to individuals who experience difficulties with anxiety, anger, behavioral issues, self-worth, self-efficacy, stress, and interpersonal skills.